 When can I remove private mortgage insurance (PMI) from my loan?

-The federal Homeowners Protection Act provides rights to remove PMI under certain circumstances.
-These rights apply to mortgages related to single-family principal residences, closed on or after July 29, 1999.
-The law generally provides two ways for you to remove PMI from your home loan: canceling PMI or PMI termination.
+The federal Homeowners Protection Act (HPA) provides rights to remove Private Mortgage Insurance (PMI) under certain circumstances.
+The law generally provides two ways to remove PMI from your home loan: (1) requesting PMI cancellation or (2) automatic or final PMI termination.

 Request PMI cancellation

 You have the right to request that your servicer cancel PMI when you have reached the date when the principal balance of your mortgage is scheduled to fall to 80 percent of the original value of your home.
 This date should have been given to you in writing on a PMI disclosure form when you received your mortgage.
 If you can't find the disclosure form, contact your servicer.

 You can ask to cancel PMI earlier if you have made additional payments that reduce the principal balance of your mortgage to 80 percent of the original value of your home.
 For this purpose, “original value” generally means either the contract sales price or the appraised value of your home at the time you purchased it, whichever is lower (or, if you have refinanced, the appraised value at the time you refinanced).

 There are other important criteria you must meet if you want to cancel PMI on your loan: